PauloLory-ionos/spec/api-conventions.md

   ```

-- Sending an HTTP GET request to the collection's URI retrieves a list of the elements within it.
-Each element in the collection also has its own unique URI.
-An HTTP GET request to an element's URI returns the details of that element.
+- Sending an HTTP GET request to the collection's URI retrieves a list of the elements within it; each element in the collection also has its own unique URI.
+- An HTTP GET request to an element's URI returns the details of that element.

 ### Relationship